1766-1869

 The Patrick Tracy Jackson papers, 1766-1869, contain business papers of Patrick Tracy Jackson and his father Jonathan Jackson, as well as estate papers, including those of Francis Cabot Lowell.

-The bulk of Patrick Tracy Jackson's business papers consist of account books documenting his personal investments and accounts, including his stock holdings in companies including the Boston Manufacturing Company and the Merrimack Manufacturing Company.
+The bulk of Patrick Tracy Jackson's business papers consist of account books documenting his personal investments and accounts, including his stock holdings in companies such as the Boston Manufacturing Company and the Merrimack Manufacturing Company.
 Jackson's papers also include records of his seafaring career, the brig Vancouver, and the Union Canal Lottery.
-The collection does not include many papers related to Patrick Tracy Jackson's interest in early railroads, except for a memorandum book containing notes on railroads and textile mills
+The collection does not include many papers related to Patrick Tracy Jackson's interest in early railroads, except for a memorandum book containing notes on railroads and textile mills.

 The collection also contains records of the estate of Francis Cabot Lowell, a trust for Louisa Higginson and her children, and the estate of Gardiner Greene.
 Francis Cabot Lowell's estate papers include an inventory, accounts, and guardian accounts.